Visiting This Christmas Season: Know Before You Go

 Key Figures in Biltmore's History

-Although bringing the vision for this magnificent estate to life required the talents of many, there are six key figures whose contributions were absolutely essential to what it became.
+Although bringing the vision for this magnificent estate to life required the talents of many, there are some key figures whose contributions were absolutely essential to what it became.

 George Washington Vanderbilt